 What is Process Safety Management (PSM)?

 Process Safety Management (PSM) is the management of hazards that can give rise to major accidents involving the release of potentially dangerous materials, the release of energy (such as fire or explosion), or both.
 It focuses on the prevention of leaks, spills, overpressure, equipment malfunction, excessive temperatures, metal fatigue, corrosion, and other similar conditions by the application of good engineering and design principles.
-In short, PSM focuses on controlling the release of highly hazardous substances.
+In short, Process Safety Management focuses on controlling the release of highly hazardous substances.
 All plants handling highly hazardous materials must undergo a sound Process Safety Management program.

 The foundation of process safety management system is to manage risks and reduces them to a tolerable level, either by reducing the likelihood of the hazard release, or reducing the consequences if does get released, or both.
 So, basically process safety management is a blending of management and engineering skills to prevent catastrophic accidents.
-The main fuctions of process safety management are:
+The main functions of process safety management are:

 - the proactive and systematic identification of unsafe releases

 - evaluation and mitigation or prevention of chemical releases

-A sound PSM will ensure the minimal risk from:
+A sound Process Safety Management will ensure the minimal risk from:

 - Poisoning, and

 Written procedures for managing those hazardous releases must be developed and implemented from design stage itself to ensure proper process safety management.

-The US Occupational Safety and Health Administration (OSHA) has issued a PSM standard “29 CFR 1910.119” for helping chemical companies to identify the highly hazardous chemicals and take precautionary action for ensuring a safe and healthy workplace.
+The US Occupational Safety and Health Administration (OSHA) has issued a Process Safety Management standard “29 CFR 1910.119” for helping chemical companies to identify the highly hazardous chemicals and take precautionary action for ensuring a safe and healthy workplace.